AhmadAbuyahya/data-structures-and-algorithms/javascript/tree/readme.md

 all of above +
 .insert(value): adds a node to the tree with the correct order.
 .contains(value): returns true if the value exists in the tree and false otherwise.
+.findMax(vale): returns the highest value in the tree .findMin(vale): returns the lowest value in the tree